saleamlakw/Search_it/README.md

-# Simple Search Engine
+# Search_it Simple Search Engine

 This project is a simple search engine that ranks documents using a vector space model and cosine similarity.
-The web application is built with Django and leverages various Python libraries for document processing and ranking.
+The web application is built with Django for the backend and HTML, CSS, Bootstrap, and JavaScript for the frontend.

 ## Features